-- Requirement: A requirement is a statement which sets out what is required of an independent healthcare provider to comply with the National Health Services (Scotland) Act 1978, regulations or a condition of registration.
+- Requirement: A requirement is a statement which sets out what is required of an, regulations or a condition of registration.
 Where there are breaches of the Act, regulations, or conditions, a requirement must be made.
 Requirements are enforceable at the discretion of Healthcare Improvement Scotland. - Recommendation: A recommendation is a statement that sets out actions the service should take to improve or develop the quality of the service but where failure to do so will not directly result in enforcement.